Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 </p>
 </details>

-* Initialise tiller:
+* Initialize tiller:
 ```bash
 helm init --service-account tiller
 ```
-The above step may not even be needed as, by default, `kubectl` will create and initialise the service.
+The above step may not even be needed as, by default, `kubectl` will create and initialize the service.

-* Install the `nginx-ingress` service to create a web service, virtual LBs, and AWS ELB inside `$DESIREDNAMESPACE` to serve the ACS application. you have the option to either create an `ingressvalues.yaml` file, or write the arguments in full:
+* Install the `nginx-ingress` service to create a web service, virtual LBs, and AWS ELB inside `$DESIREDNAMESPACE` to serve Alfresco Content Services.
+You have the option to either create an `ingressvalues.yaml` file, or write the arguments in full:

 Option 1: